dendronhq/dendron-site/vault/dendron.topic.commands.md

   - mac: `cmd+shift+u`
   - windows: `ctrl+shift+u`

 Get URL of current note from published site

 If you highlight a header, will copy the url with the header set as the anchor

+The url is taken from the [[siteUrl|dendron.topic.publishingv2.configuration#siteurl-required]] property.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/notes.copy-url.gif)